nixpulvis/nixpulvis.github.io/_mathematics/001_fourier.md

 ![](/img/fourier_euler.png)

-Unlike the Euler series we above, which is purely constructive, a <b>square wave</b> can be constructed with the Fourier series:
+Unlike the "Euler series" we above, which is purely constructive, a <b>square wave</b> can be constructed with the Fourier series:

 $$